blib-la/ask-poddy/README.md

 ## Concept

-The idea is to create a RAG web app that uses open-source models running on serverless infrastructure for the endpoints (to keep costs to a minimum) while the web app itself runs locally or deployed on any provider that works with Next.js (like Vercel).
-This ensures that we can use tools or frameworks that are already compatible with OpenAI without having to develop our own API.

-The idea is to create a RAG web app that is using open source models running on serverless infrastructure (to keep costs to a minimum) and at the same time have an OpenAI-compatible API.
-This ensure that we can use tools or frameworks, that are compatible with OpenAI already and don't have to come up with our own API.
+**Ask Poddy** is a locally running RAG web app (it could also be deployed into the cloud) that utilizes open-source models through serverless endpoints.
+By leveraging OpenAI-compatible APIs for these endpoints, we can integrate existing OpenAI-compatible tools and frameworks seamlessly without creating a custom API.
+This setup ensures efficient, cost-effective performance while maintaining compatibility with widely-used AI tools.

-Here's how the RAG process works in Ask Poddy:
+Here's how the RAG process works in **Ask Poddy**:

 ![Diagram showing how the RAG process works](./assets/20240613_diagram_rag.png)